 COMMERCE complies with the Americans with Disabilities Act (ADA).
-Applicants may contact the RFA Coordinator at 360-725-5078 to receive this Request for Applications and related documents in Braille or on tape.
+Applicants may contact the RFA Coordinator at (360) 725-2767 to receive this Request for Applications in Braille or on tape.

 2. GENERAL INFORMATION FOR APPLICANTS

 2.1 RFA COORDINATOR

 The RFA Coordinator is the sole point of contact in COMMERCE for this RFA.
 All communication between the Applicant and COMMERCE upon release of this RFA shall be with the RFA Coordinator, as follows: